-When living in a luxury property, the flooring choices can have a huge impact on the aesthetic and value.
-To bring the wow factor to your home, it’s imperative that the right materials are selected.
+When living in a luxury property, the flooring choices can have a huge impact on the aesthetic and value, therefore to bring the ‘wow factor’ to your home, the right materials must be selected.
 Marble flooring is a particularly popular option for a stunning sense of grandeur.
 Alternative stone materials can be utilised too.
 In any case, the light colour schemes can make the home look even bigger.

 With a buy-to-let property, or fix-and-flip do-upper, you want to achieve a result that maximises the appeal to tenants without costing huge amounts.
 In truth, you’ll probably want to avoid the expensive hardwoods.
 Vinyl and laminates can be a good alternative as you gain some of the aesthetic beauty and, crucially, maintain a sense of durability.

 Carpets are another option despite being low-yielding and potentially less durable.
 However, you’ll want to choose a solution with good synthetics like nylon and polyester while a darker colour is usually advised.
 After all, you don’t want the tenants to ruin it.
 You may replace before coming to sell but won’t wish to do so when switching tenants.
 A solution that will last is key.

 For the floors to create the desired results, they need to be supported by the right surroundings.
 Still, get this feature right, and it will set the right tone for your enjoyment as well as do wonders for the property’s value.